Words Ending in -eir -air and -err

 This week I will be working on the word families – eir, -err, and -air with my oldest.
 My kindergartner will definitely join in, and begin picking up on the sounds.
 Though this is just previewing material for the future.
 I don’t expect him to learn it….he just likes to join in.

-To really make sure learning is happening, I will be requiring my little men to read the words aloud or say the word that describes the picture every time they turn a card over.
+To really make sure learning is happening, I will be requiring my kiddos to read the words aloud or say the word that describes the picture every time they turn a card over.

 For this game, print out two sets of the free printable.
 Since there are not a ton of cards I would limit this game to two people.
 Each person will get five cards, and the rest will go face down in the middle of the table.
 If they have any matches they may immediately lay those cards down in front of them.